boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 The customer, before sending:
 - Retrieves the merchant public parameters and checks these parameters are well-formed and valid as specified [above](#prerequisites).
-- Generates `cid_c` randomly using a secure RNG.
+- Generates `channel_id_c` randomly using a secure RNG.

 #### Merchant Requirements

 Upon receipt, the merchant checks that the following are true.
 If any are false, the merchant aborts:
-  - Checks `cid_c` is valid customer randomness for the contract identifier.
+  - Checks `channel_id_c` is valid customer randomness for the contract identifier.
   - Checks `customer_balance` ≥ 0 and `merchant_balance` ≥ 0 are positive integers.
   - Checks `cust_pk` is a valid Tezos EdDSA public key for the curve specified by `tezos-client` and that `customer_address` is a valid Tezos tz1 address that is correctly derived from `cust_pk`.
   - Checks `merch_pp_hash` is the SHA3-256 hash of` (merchant_zkabacus_public_key, merchant_address, merch_pk)`.